 Ronan has been a professional actor for 25 years.
 He has trained in a multiplicity of disciplines and performed in a wide variety of styles with many of the country’s leading directors.
 His worked has taken him from America to Australia, throughout Europe, the UK and Ireland.
 His main ambition now is to refocus his practice towards directing for theatre.

 Previously he directed the Irish premier of After Miss Julie by Patrick Marber (Smock Alley) for Purpleheart Theatre Company.
-Best Actress nomination in the Irish Times Theatre Awards.

 Directed and devised Free Range with the 4th year students for Bull Alley Training Company.

 Assistant director on Siren Production’s ’Titus Andronicus (Project Arts Centre).
 Nominated in six categories for the Irish Times Theatre Awards.
 It won four, including Best Production and Best Director for Selina Cartmell.